deconasser/Reperio-rPPG/README.md

-# Reperio-rPPG: Reperio-rPPG: Relational Temporal Graph Neural Networks for Periodicity Learning in Remote Physiological Measurement
+# Reperio-rPPG: Reperio-rPPG: Relational Temporal Graph Neural Networks for Periodicity Learning in Remote Heart Rate Measurement
-This repository is the official implementation of the paper [**Reperio-rPPG: Relational Temporal Graph Neural Networks for Periodicity Learning in Remote Physiological Measurement**].
+This repository is the official implementation of the paper [**Reperio-rPPG: Relational Temporal Graph Neural Networks for Periodicity Learning in Remote Heart Rate Measurement**].

 ## Dependencies
 ```